 By focusing on the applied nature of engineering, engineering technology programs will generally eschew portions of the foundational math and science background that are not relevant to industry, and replace this material in their plan of study with laboratory experiences that deepen the understanding of the lecture material.
 Often, these programs will use industrial-quality hardware to mimic what is seen in industry and better prepare them for life after graduation.
 The ultimate goal is for these graduates to “hit the ground running” when they walk in the door of their new employer, requiring less training because of their preparation for a career in industry.

 Both engineering and engineering technology programs strive to become accredited by demonstrating minimum levels of competency in areas that often mimic the expected outcomes expressed in the Grinter report: design, analysis, teamwork, communication, etc. The accrediting body in the U.S. used to be called the Accreditation Board for Engineering and Technology, but now simply goes by its acronym, ABET.
 Within ABET are councils that separately accredit engineering and engineering technology programs.

-- “design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives”, and
+- “design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline”,

 Note how similar the two sets of “student outcomes” are.
 Both call out design, modern tools, and application of knowledge.
 Yet, many employers, parents and guidance counselors are unaware of the option of an engineering technology degree that may be a better fit for students who learn best through integration of math, computer work, and experimental work.